St. Dominic High School (O'Fallon, Missouri): History of Staff

 At one point in time St. Dominic had thirteen Dominican sisters work there.
 The last Dominican sister to leave, after serving 45 years, was Sr. Jeanne Margaret.
 The school is staffed by School Sisters of Notre Dame, an archdiocesan priest, and dedicated laymen and women.
 The school is accredited by the north central association of colleges and universities.
 The four pillars of the Dominican order are prayer, study, community, and service.
 St. Dominic High School encourages its students, to have lifelong growth in faith, knowledge, leadership, and involvement.
 St. Dominic encourages their students to be involved, which includes sports.

 Athletics

 St. Dominic offers different sports.
-Boys have basketball, soccer, golf, tennis, football, volleyball, track and field and baseball.
+Boys have basketball, soccer, golf, tennis, football, volleyball, track and field, baseball, and ice hockey.
 Girls have soccer, basketball, track and field, softball, field hockey, tennis, swimming, dance, golf, lacrosse, and cheerleading.
 In 2011, the girls were the Class 4 Basketball State Champions.
 The boys soccer team won state in 2004, 2008, and 2009, and the baseball team won state in 2008.
 The girls dance team were 2008–2009 state champions.
 In 2012, the Varsity Boys Soccer team won the Class 2 Missouri State Championship.
 In 2019,2021, and 2022 the women's soccer team won state.